ottacom/saltstack_ipa_vault/README.md

 - Please consider always to expose only the secrets that you really need to perform the necessary operations, using multiple service accounts is strongly recommended.

 ### Scenario A (Centralized):
-Deploy this module only on the salt-stack master, running everything from the salt-stack master to retireve the secrets.
+Deploy this module only on the salt-stack master ONLY, running everything from the salt-stack master to retireve the secrets.
 You should use "orchestrate" to apply the satefile, retrieving the secret on the saltmaster and do the job on the hosts.
 ![alt text](https://github.com/ottacom/saltstack_ipa_vault/blob/main/doc/saltstack_ipa_valt.drawio.png)

 ### Scenario B (Half decentralized):